msomi22/andela_boot_camp_day2/README.md

 Real world OOP problem: Python

-The problem: Application to manage employees in a company
+The problem: Application to manage a School

 The applivation has the following objects:

      1) Person - common to all people
-     2) An employee - this is a person
+     2) An employee - an employee
+     3) A student - a student